ukalwa/old-website/content/publication/magnetic-field.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
+# image = "static-magnetic-fields-celegans.png"
+# caption = "Setup to test effects of magnetic fields in c.elegans"

 image = ""
 caption = ""